 If you’re looking for a bank with a community feel, Santander is an option.

-The bank has 20+ branches and ATM locations in New Jersey and offers a range of banking services for individuals and small businesses.
-Santander also has an extensive network of 2,000+ domestic ATMs in the U.S.
+The bank has 20+ branches and ATM locations in New Jersey and offers banking services for individuals and small businesses.
+Santander also has an extensive network of 2,000+ domestic ATMs in the U.S. Santander offers banking products for individuals, small businesses, and commercial financing.

 The bank also has digital banking tools like online banking and mobile banking.
 The mobile app gets a good rating, especially for iOS devices.